dart-archive/www.dartlang.org/README.md

 * If you're making changes to the Sass (SCSS) files, you can regenerate the CSS by running `make compass` from the root of the repository on the command line.
 * To run tests, run `./runtests.sh`.
-* Running `./runtests.sh` also runs `doc_code_verify.dart`.
-This will compare the code samples in each of the articles to their respective code directories.

 ### Windows development tips